 While we wasted time at the fortress, it was too late to travel all the way to the outlet village there.
 Instead, we decided to chill at an open air restaurant on the street which was in the news a week before.
 A selfish man drove his car on the footpath and randomly took quite a lot of innocent lives.
 The end of the street had an area dedicated to the deceased from that fatal day.
 Hanging the culprit by his penis was the only punishment I could think of for such a horrifying crime.

 Granada was the next stop and it was a lovely little town that was clean and free from non-Spanish crowd.
 It was located at the foothills of the Sierra Nevada mountain range.
-I missed out on quite a few touristic places due to the wedding functions but did not miss the Alhambra at night.
+I missed out on quite a few touristic places due to the wedding functions but did not miss the Alhambra at night (you can get your tickets here).

 The Alhambra was an Islamic palace for the last Amirs of Spain but it became a Royal Court and was partially altered to Renaissance taste after it was rediscovered by the Christians in the late 15th century.
 The palace was altered keeping the Muslim art intact.
 This is one of the rare sights where a holy water font is placed under embedded Islamic poems and praises.
 Ultimately, it had a mix of Muslim and Christian art and also included a bit of Indian art.
 The center of the huge hall, which was the courtyard of the Palace of Charles V, had a drain on which you could stand and sing echoes into the night.
 I did my bit.
 This Moorish hilltop fortress complex encompassed royal palaces, peaceful patios, reflecting pools from the Nasrid dynasty (the last Arab Muslim dynasty ruling the Emirate of Granada from 1230 until 1492) and the fountains and orchards of the Generalife gardens (a leisure place for the Kings of Granada).
 A glimpse of the Alhambra.